ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 Those that persist across a wide range of the sequence are the robust features we care about.

 ![](/assets/png/tda-multilingual-nlp/filtration.gif){:width="720px"}
-_Filtrations on three datasets.
-As epsilon, i.e.,  a hyperparameter that governs the distance below which two points get linked, grows, different structural patterns emerge: one loop in the circle, two components that eventually merge in the clusters, and two loops sharing a connection._
 {: style="text-align: center;"}

+The GIF above shows three filtrations side by side.
+Each panel starts with a set of points (imagine these as text embeddings, where each dot is a document) arranged in a different configuration.
+The parameter $$\epsilon$$ is a distance threshold: any two points closer than $$\epsilon$$ get linked by an edge, and any three mutually linked points get filled in as a triangle.
+As $$\epsilon$$ grows, each example reveals its own structure.
+From the left, we see
+one loop in the circle,
+two groups that merge in the clusters, and two loops joined at a shared region in the Figure 8.
+The features that persist across a wide range of $$\epsilon$$ are the structural patterns we care about.

 The output of this tool is a persistence diagram: